BlockChainTechBrazil/mangueChain/README.md

-# MangeChain
+# MangueChain

 **A decentralized donation platform for the revitalization of the Recife mangroves.**

-MangeChain is a decentralized donation platform built on blockchain technology, created to tackle one of the greatest environmental challenges: the degradation of the Recife mangroves.
+MangueChain is a decentralized donation platform built on blockchain technology, created to tackle one of the greatest environmental challenges: the degradation of the Recife mangroves.

-Leveraging the core properties of blockchain — transparency, security, and immutability — MangeChain transforms each transaction into a public manifestation of support and care, creating a digital wall of hope that connects donors and the mangrove ecosystem in a chain of restoration.
+Leveraging the core properties of blockchain — transparency, security, and immutability — MangueChain transforms each transaction into a public manifestation of support and care, creating a digital wall of hope that connects donors and the mangrove ecosystem in a chain of restoration.

-## 🌱 Why MangeChain Is Needed
+## 🌱 Why MangueChain Is Needed

 The mangroves of Recife face enormous challenges due to pollution and urban expansion.
 Access to resources for conservation and revitalization is often limited.
 Furthermore, most donation platforms today lack transparency, interactivity, and tangible rewards for engaged donors.

-## What Makes MangeChain Revolutionary
+## What Makes MangueChain Revolutionary

 ### 🔗 On-Chain Transparency